My lesson in letting go and discovering my inner wanderlust

 Another thing that surprised me is the amount of colonial influence, much of the signage is written in English rather than Sinhalese or Tamil and you can see it in much of the building style in Colombo.

 Through the buildings, we can catch a glimpse of the beautiful sunset over the Indian Ocean and again I lament the fact I only brought my iPhone camera for this trip!

 It was at this point I felt I had redisovered my wanderlust and passion to travel and explore far deeper than a package holiday could ever allow.

 Tips for travelling with kids in Sri Lanka

-- Be prepared with a sling or accept a bit of child carrying; this is one of the places we didn’t even bother unpacking the double stroller.
+- Be prepared with a carrier or accept a bit of child carrying; this is one of the places we didn’t even bother unpacking our double stroller.
 Roads were unsuitable, footpaths non-existent, even the pathways around the hotel didn’t have a single flat surface or were punctuated with ‘stepping stones’ – very un-stroller friendly!

 - If you are staying in one of the more remote resorts, pack enough nappies, milk and snacks to get you through.
 We would normally head to the nearest convenience store to pick up extra supplies but our location made the nearest store far from convenient.

 - Distances on a map can be very deceptive.
 It depends on the quality of the road, whether you need to cross through other busy towns and the time or the day of the week; if booking a tour try and get an honest estimation of your time and where toilet stops will be available, where you can grab food (that they will eat).

 - If your little one is a train enthusiast, they will love the Coastal railway line, several times an hour they chug past with passengers literally clinging to the windows and doors, a lovely authentic experience – after a few days you barely notice the sound anymore!